 is calling you out of one vocation to another and for some the calling is to full-time ministry as a Salvation Army officer.

-Training is approached holistically and with the recognition that one size does not fit all.
+In our approach to training, we recognise that ‘one size’ does not fit all.
 Officers are formed not by a focus upon a few areas of personal preference and expertise, but by engaging in a holistic approach that considers the breadth of who we are as individuals and the complexity of officership today.

 Also, officers in their first five years will continue to be supported by the Officer Formation Team who are here to encourage every graduate to build on the foundations laid during their time as a cadet.

 What is the three-fold formation of training?

 The holistic approach of training officers of The Salvation Army is delivered through a threefold process which integrates theological and educational formation, spiritual and personal formation and mission and ministry formation.